Amira50/Amira50/README.md

-- 👋 Hi, I’m @Amira50
+- 👋 Hi, I’m Amira Loutfi
-- 👀 I’m interested in artificial intelligence
+- 👀 I’m interested in building websites
-- 🌱 I’m currently learning the basics of programming
+- 🌱 I'm looking to share my work and collaborate
-- 💞️ I’m looking to collaborate on learning.
+- 💞️ When I'm not coding, I'm writing fiction
 - 📫 You can email me here -- Amira @ metastellar . com

 <!---